michael-brade/LaTeX.js/docs/limitations.md

   ```
   Thus, targets of macro calls can in general not be determined statically.

-- TeX has a lexical macro system, which means macro bodies do not have to be syntactically correct pieces
+- <TeX/> has a lexical macro system, which means macro bodies do not have to be syntactically correct pieces
-  of TeX code.
+  of <TeX/> code.
 Also, macros can expand to new macro definitions.

 - Tex allows custom macro call syntax.
 Basically, any syntax could be changed.

 I therefore take a slightly different approach:

-- First, I don't care about TeX, but only LaTeX, and most LaTeX documents do not use TeX syntax, or `\def` in
+- First, I don't care about <TeX/>, but only <LaTeX/>, and most <LaTeX/> documents do not use <TeX/> syntax, or `\def` in
   particular.
-Therefore, this parser assumes standard LaTeX syntax and catcodes.
+Therefore, this parser assumes standard <LaTeX/> syntax and catcodes.

 - Second, for now there is no way of defining macros, only expanding macros is supported.
 So if a new
-  LaTeX macro is needed, reimplement it in JavaScript directly, thus circumventing the problem altogether.
+  <LaTeX/> macro is needed, reimplement it in JavaScript directly, thus circumventing the problem altogether.

 ### Expansion and Execution

-Additionally, this parser does not implement TeX's distinction of expansion and
+Additionally, this parser does not implement <TeX/>'s distinction of expansion and
 execution.
 I am not yet sure if I need to implement it at all.
 Right now, there is only one phase that takes a macro
 and returns an HTML fragment.

 Skipped spaces and macros that expand to a macro taking a parameter further down in the input provide a good
-illustration of why TeX makes this distinction.
+illustration of why <TeX/> makes this distinction.
 Consider the commands
 ```tex
 \def\a{\penalty200}
 \a 0